Jonathan2251/lbd/source/backendstructure.rst

 In emitPrologue(), it emits machine instructions to adjust sp (stack pointer register) for local variables.
-For our example, it will emit the instructions,
+For our example, it will emit the instruction,

 .. code-block:: c++

   addiu $sp, $sp, -8

-The  emitEpilogue will emit “addiu  $sp, $sp, 8”, where 8 is the stack size.
+The emitEpilogue() will emit “addiu  $sp, $sp, 8”, where 8 is the stack size.

 In above ch3.cpp assembly output, it generates "addiu $2, $zero, 0" rather than "ori $2, $zero, 0" because ADDiu defined before ORi as following, so it takes the